fpublic4-png/amns/blueprint.md

 ### Implemented

 *   **Role-Based Authentication:** Secure login for students, teachers, and administrators, ensuring that users can only access features relevant to their role.
-*   **Persistent Login with "Remember Me":** A "Remember Me" option on all login screens, allowing users to stay logged in across sessions for a more convenient experience.
+*   **Automatic Persistent Login:** The app automatically remembers any user who successfully logs in, allowing them to stay logged in across sessions for a more convenient and seamless experience.
 *   **Cross-Platform Compatibility:** A single codebase that runs on both Android and web, providing a consistent experience for all users.
 *   **Intuitive Navigation:** A clear and straightforward navigation system that makes it easy for users to find the information they need.

-### Current Plan: "Remember Me" Functionality
+### Current Plan: Automatic Persistent Login

-*   **Objective:** To allow users to remain logged in between sessions by adding a "Remember Me" checkbox to all login screens.
+*   **Objective:** To automatically remember any user who successfully logs in, removing the need for a "Remember Me" checkbox and providing a more seamless user experience.
 *   **Steps:**
     1.  **Integrate `shared_preferences`:** Add the `shared_preferences` package to enable secure local data storage.
-    2.  **Add "Remember Me" Checkbox:** Include a checkbox on the student, teacher, and admin login pages.
+    2.  **Remove "Remember Me" Checkbox:** Eliminate the checkbox from the student, teacher, and admin login pages.
-    3.  **Save User Credentials:** When a user logs in with "Remember Me" checked, their user ID and role will be saved to the device.
+    3.  **Automatically Save User Credentials:** When a user logs in successfully, their user ID and role will be automatically saved to the device.
     4.  **Implement Auto-Login:** On app startup, check for saved credentials and automatically navigate the user to their dashboard if found.
     5.  **Add Logout Button:** Provide a logout button on each dashboard to clear saved credentials and return to the main login screen.